The Bloomberg School awards several competitive, merit-based scholarships to accepted students who are pursuing a full-time degree program.

 Typically, no additional forms need to be submitted; however, there is an exception for the Bloomberg Fellows Program.
 Please see below for more information.

 Most institutional scholarships are administered by the academic departments or the MPH program office.
 Examples of institutional scholarships include the Sommer Scholars and Johnson & Johnson Scholars.
 Availability of these scholarships can vary by department, degree program and from year to year.

 The Bloomberg American Health Initiative is a major effort to make progress on five major challenges facing health in the United States: addiction and overdose, environmental challenges, obesity and the food system, risks to adolescent health, and violence.
 For the 2017-2018 year, this initiative will make available a limited number of scholarships for the Bloomberg Fellows Program.
 This number is expected to grow over time to reach 50 within several years.
 The Bloomberg Fellows Program is designed for individuals who are currently working with U.S. organizations on the front lines of one of these five challenges.
 You will need to complete a separate application process to be considered for the Bloomberg Fellows Program.

 MASTER’S TUITION SCHOLARSHIP

 Some departments offer a Master’s Tuition Scholarship (MTS) to students in good academic standing pursuing their second year of study in a two-year master’s program.
-The scholarship provides a 75% discount in the second year’s tuition.
+The scholarship provides a 75% tuition discount in the second year.
 Contact your program of interest for information regarding MTS eligibility.